ZooHillData/scripts/README.md

 Scripts are organized in the repository with the following assumptions:
 - Scripts are either at the root level or one directory deep
-- Each script's alias is based on its filename (without the `.sh` extension)
+- Each script's alias is based on its filename (without the `.bash` extension)
 - Scripts in subdirectories are grouped by their directory name

 ## Example Usage